iMilnb/awstools/kriskross/README.md

 All with or without MFA (while enabling MFA is highly recommanded).

-You may give a path to a preferred path using the `--awsaccounts=` parameter.
+You may give an alternative path and name for the account properties file using the `--awsaccounts=` parameter.
-If the role uses a MFA device, specify it with the `--mfa` parameter and the `mfa` parameter must be associated with the target in the `awsaccounts` file, its value is the MFA device serial number.
+If the role uses a MFA device, specify it with the `--mfa` parameter along with a `mfa` key associated with the target in the `awsaccounts` file which value is the MFA device serial number.

 ```
 Usage: